 Table 2.2: Synoptic-scale atmospheric features of interest and variables used to identify them.
 PC analyses are conducted on the atmospheric variables for multiple subsets of outbreaks to determine the presence and character of the four ingredients and their associated synoptic-scale atmospheric features.
 Wind fields (shown in red) are derived from results of PC analyses of geopotential height (as described in subsequent paragraphs).

 Determining the optimal number of PCs to retain and rotate was a key aspect to optimal application of PCA to data subsets.
 This determination was accomplished through 1) use of the ‘point teleconnection pattern’ method described in Richman and Lamb (1985) and Richman (1986) and 2) visual inspection of Varimax-rotated PC (VRPC) loading patterns.
 These methods both maximize how well the VRPCs represent the input data and remove loading patterns that are less representative of the input data subset.
+These loading patterns essentially represent groups of gridcells that covary similarly and are maximized in locations where groups of gridpoints are most strongly correlated.

 The application of the point teleconnection pattern method involves the use of a congruence coefficient, which is the result of correlating spatial loadings from each VRPC with the row/column of the parent correlation matrix that corresponds to the maximum loading.
 Richman (1986) indicated that congruence coefficients greater than |0.92| are indicative of a “good” match between loadings and the parent correlation matrix.
 VRPCs containing congruence coefficients less than |0.92| were truncated from the analysis.

 Another asset to visual inspection of VRPC loadings is to ensure that multiple dominant signals are not retained within the same PC.
 This phenomenon is exemplified in Figures 2.15.ii, 2.15.iv, and 2.15.v.
 In Figure 2.15.ii, a large area of negative loadings is located across the eastern one-third of the domain.
 When an additional PC is retained and rotated, this area of negative loadings is separated into two centers of action, the first across the far southeastern portion of the domain (Figure 2.15.iv) and the second centered across the northeastern U.S. (Figure 2.15.v).
 This is helpful because it ensures that Varimax rotation is helping to capture the patterns of maximum variance in the dataset and then properly separating those patterns across PCs that explain the most variance.